Zone diet

 The Zone diet is a fad diet emphasizing low-carbohydrate consumption.
 It was created by Barry Sears, an American biochemist.

 The ideas behind the diet are not supported by scientific evidence.

 Approach

 The diet is meant to promote weight loss via reduction in calories consumed and avoid spikes in insulin release, thus supporting the maintenance of insulin sensitivity.
 It begins with the determination of the individual's protein requirement for daily replacement due to various loss mechanisms.

-The Zone diet proposes that a relatively narrow distribution in the ratio of proteins to carbohydrates, centered at 0.75, is essential to "balance the insulin to glucagon ratio, which purportedly affects eicosanoid metabolism and ultimately produces a cascade of biological events leading to a reduction in chronic disease risk, enhanced immunity, maximal physical and mental performance, increased longevity and permanent weight loss."
+The diet then adjusts carbohydrate and fat intake based on the person’s energy needs and weight loss goalsThe Zone diet proposes that a relatively narrow distribution in the ratio of proteins to carbohydrates, centered at 0.75, is essential to "balance the insulin to glucagon ratio, which purportedly affects eicosanoid metabolism and ultimately produces a cascade of biological events leading to a reduction in chronic disease risk, enhanced immunity, maximal physical and mental performance, increased longevity and permanent weight loss."